Taylor Crabb

 Taylor Crabb (born January 26, 1992) is an American beach volleyball player who plays as a left-side defender with his partner Taylor Sander.
-He has won eleven tournaments on the AVP Pro Tour, as well as one gold medal on the FIVB World Tour.
+He has won fourteen tournaments on the AVP Pro Tour and one gold medal on the FIVB World Tour.

 Growing up in Hawaii in a volleyball-playing family, the sport was a big part of Crabb's childhood.
-He was a standout college indoor volleyball player for the Long Beach State 49ers, and was the 2013 collegiate National Player of the Year.
+He was a standout college an indoor volleyball player for the Long Beach State 49ers, and was the 2013 collegiate National Player of the Year.
 Upon graduating in 2014, he spent one season playing in the Pro A indoor volleyball league before leaving to focus on beach volleyball.
 For the next two years, he had limited success playing with his brother Trevor on the domestic AVP Pro Tour and the international FIVB World Tour.
 He split from Trevor to team up with Gibb at the end of 2016.
 In their third season together, Crabb and Gibb won their first World Tour title and entered the top ten of the world rankings.
 Crabb and Gibb were one of two United States men's beach volleyball teams that qualified for the 2020 Summer Olympics.
 However, despite being vaccinated and symptom-free, Crabb tested positive for COVID-19 upon arriving in Tokyo.
 As a result, Crabb was replaced by Tri Bourne at the tournament.

 An undersized volleyball player, Crabb has been noted for his speed and knowledge of the sport.
 He won the 2018 and 2019 AVP most valuable player award.

 Early life and junior years

 Crabb was born on January 26, 1992, in Honolulu, Hawaii, and hails from a sporting family.
 His father Chris was a professional indoor volleyball player, while his mother Paula was on the Southern Connecticut State University gymnastics team.
 His uncle Tony served as an assistant coach for the 1984 Olympic-gold-medal-winning United States men's national volleyball team, and his cousin Lindsey Berg is a two-time Olympic silver medalist with the United States women's national volleyball team.
 His brother Trevor, three years his senior, played NCAA Division I (D-I) indoor volleyball for the Long Beach State 49ers.

 Volleyball was a big part of Crabb's childhood and he has "been playing since [he] could walk."
 He grew up playing two-on-two beach volleyball with his father and older brothers.
-From 2004 to 2010, Crabb played club indoor volleyball in the youth ranks of the Outrigger Canoe Club; his club came in second at the 2010 USA Volleyball Junior National Championships in the 18s Open division.
-Crabb also played high school indoor volleyball for Punahou School.
+From 2004 to 2010, Crabb played club an indoor volleyball in the youth ranks of the Outrigger Canoe Club; his club came in second at the 2010 USA Volleyball Junior National Championships in the 18s Open division.
+Crabb also played high school an indoor volleyball for Punahou School.
 In his senior year, Punahou completed an undefeated season by winning the state championship, with Crabb named as the tournament's Most Outstanding Player.